Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 IN

-Need to watch 'Return of the Living Dead III' in the comfort of your own home?
-Tracking down a streaming service to buy, rent, download, or view the Brian Yuzna-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.
+Ready to press play on 'Return of the Living Dead III' on your favorite screen?
+Tracking down a streaming service to buy, rent, download, or view the Brian Yuzna-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Return of the Living Dead III' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Return of the Living Dead III' right now, here are some specifics about the Ozla Productions, Bandai Visual romance flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Return of the Living Dead III' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Return of the Living Dead III' right now, here are some finer points about the Ozla Productions, Bandai Visual horror flick.

-You probably already know what the movie's about, but just in case...
+Let’s set the scene for you...
 Here's the plot: "Having recently witnessed the horrific results of a top secret project to bring the dead back to life, a distraught teenager performs the operation on his girlfriend after she's killed in a motorcycle accident."

-'Return of the Living Dead III' is currently available to rent, purchase, or stream via subscription on YouTube, Microsoft Store, Plex, Fandango At Home, Amazon Video, Google Play Movies, Freevee, Plex Channel, and Tubi TV .
+'Return of the Living Dead III' is currently available to rent, purchase, or stream via subscription on Prime Video Free with Ads, Prime Video, Plex, Fandango At Home, Google Play Movies, Microsoft Store, Tubi TV, YouTube, and Plex Channel .

 'Return of the Living Dead III' Release Dates